Critical $O(d)$-equivariant biharmonic maps: Introduction

 {\bf Acknowledgments.} This work was undertaken while the author was a PhD student at The University of Queensland, Australia under the supervision of Prof. Joseph Grotowski and Prof. Peter Adams.
 The author owes much of his success to the advice, guidance, and support of his supervisors.

-This work was supported by an Australian Postgraduate Award, and the Australian Research Council (discovery grant DP120101886).
-The author would like to thank Prof. Yihong Du, Prof. Dr. Andreas Gastel and Prof. Joseph Grotowski for comments and suggestions that have improved this paper.
+This work was supported by an Australian Postgraduate Award and the Australian Research Council (discovery grant DP120101886).
+The author would like to thank Prof. Yihong Du, Prof. Dr. Andreas Gastel, Prof. Joseph Grotowski, and the anonymous referees for comments and suggestions that have improved this paper.